sdorgancs/egpt/README.md

 dask.distributed is the central component of this projetc, it is used to distribute the computing load over a cluster of machine
 ## xarray>=0.11.0
 xarray dataframe are used read, distribute and manipulate satellites instrument data over the dask.distributed cluster
-## bottle>=0.12.16
-bottle is used to implemented the debugging server

 # Installation
 ## Install Python and EGPT